tcarlander/django-crowd-sso/README.md

     'password': 'application-password',                     # correct password for provided appname 'superuser': True,                                      # if set makes CROWD-authorized users superusers;
     'staffuser': True,                                      # BE CAREFUL WITH THIS PARAMETER!
-}
+    'validation':'10.11.40.34',                             # The ipaddress the Crowd server is responding to ( }
 ```

-Also add `crowd.CrowdBackend` in your `AUTHENTICATION_BACKENDS` settings list.
+Add `crowd.CrowdBackend` in your `AUTHENTICATION_BACKENDS` settings list.
-Better to put it last for minimal collision risk:
+Put it first so that password are only kept in CROWD:

 ```
 AUTHENTICATION_BACKENDS = (
     # ...
+    'crowd.backends.CrowdBackend'
     'django.contrib.auth.backends.ModelBackend',
-    'crowd.backends.CrowdBackend'
 )
 ```

-Note that if you only want to use Crowd authentication, you may want to put the crowd module _first_ in the
+Add     'crowd.middleware.CookieMiddleware' to the Middleware

 AUTHENTICATION_BACKENDS list to make sure you always start with crowd authentication before falling over to
 a local account.